gbv/daia/daia.md

 understood by DAIA servers and DAIA clients.
 The following service limitation URIs are RECOMMENDED to be used if applicable:

-### Creative Commons Licenses
+### openaccess limitations {.unnumbered}

-A limitation with `id` starting with `http://creativecommons.org/license/` SHOULD be used to refer to a specific Creative Commons License for service type `openaccess`.
+A limitation with `id` starting with `http://creativecommons.org/license/` SHOULD be used to refer to a specific **Creative Commons License** for service type `openaccess`.
 Note that limitations of this service type, in contrast to other service types, do not refer to access but to usage rights.

 <div class="example">
 An Open Access journal article licensed under CC-BY 3.0 (US):